-I blog about my experiences in journalism here.
+I blogged about my experiences in journalism here.
 The blog’s title is a bit deceptive because I don’t do it every day, yet the goal is to share experiences that may shape or change opinions on journalism, journalists and “the media.”
+That will continue to evolve as I move from being a working journalist.

 I received my bachelor’s degree in journalism from Eastern Kentucky University in May 2014.
 I love the news and am finding my niches within the journalism industry to write and report about different issues.
 Prior to PennLive.com/ThePatriot News, I completed an internship with The Washington Post where I worked for the Metro desk covering cops and courts.
 I also interned at The Courier-Journal in Louisville, Kentucky., the Interior Journal in Stanford, Kentucky. and The Oldham Era in LaGrange, Kentucky.